Every SEO professional and website owner knows that technical SEO is one of the main pillars for increasing organic visibility.

 Websites with specific technical attributes receive preferential consideration in search engine results.

-Technical SEO ensure your website has better crawl accessibility, site architecture, quick loading time, page responsiveness, etc.
+Technical SEO ensures your website has better crawl accessibility, site architecture, quick loading time, page responsiveness, etc.

-Below is a list of crucial actions you may take to ensure your technical SEO is up to par.
+Below is a list of crucial actions you may take to ensure your technical SEO performance.

-Below comes our technical checklists.
-It is always a good to run a technical SEO audit of your website.
+Technical SEO checklists are given below.
+It is always good to run a technical SEO audit of your website.

 Although on-page SEO, off-page, and content are important, website owners often disregard technical SEO because it sounds “complex.”